railcore/railcore.github.io/customization/12v_fans.md

 Here the `H106` refers to the Virtual Heater assigned, and `P3`is the `FAN3` port on Duex.
 The fan will turn on 1% speed at 60°C and ramp to maximum 100% speed by 62°C, which holds the temperature pretty even and close to 60.

-For individual filaments, you can adjust just the target temperature alone with gcode, for example `M106 P3 T45:47`for a new temperature set-point.
+For individual filaments, you could even adjust just the target temperature set-point with gcode, for example: `M106 P3 T45:47`.

 Note that a fan configured for Thermostatic control will not appear in the web interface for direct control.